Sindicato Labrego Galego-Comisións Labregas: Clandestine era: 1973–1977

-In 1976, CCLL created the Galician Agrarian Association (AGA) as their legal wing, thanks to the new association laws.
+In 1976, the CCLL created the Galician Agrarian Association (AGA) as their legal wing, thanks to the new association laws.
 Despite this, the first General Assembly of the AGA was banned by the authorities.
-The same year a group of dissidents, that were opposed to the Galician People's Union policies, left CCLL and formed Comisiós Labregas-Terra.
+The same year, a group of dissidents who were opposed to the Galician People's Union policies left the CCLL and formed Comisiós Labregas-Terra.
 The same year Comisiós Labregas decided to adopt the name Comisiós Labregas-Sindicato Labrego Galego (although the union maintained the acronym CCLL).

 Legalization and growth: 1977–1986

-In 1977 three milestones happened in the history of CCLL.
-The union was legalized in the spring of that year, due to that AGA was disbanded.
-The same year a huge conflict erupted between peasants and inhabitants of the parroquia of As Encrobas, Cerceda and the electric company Fenosa.
-Fenosa expropriated the locals' land to mine lignite.
+In 1977 three milestones happened in the history of the CCLL.
+The union was legalized in the spring of that year, and as a result the AGA was disbanded.
+The same year a conflict erupted between peasants and inhabitants of the parroquia of As Encrobas, Cerceda and the electric company Fenosa.
+Fenosa had expropriated the locals' land to mine lignite.
 The inhabitants of As Encrobas were against the expropriations.
-The local CCLL organized a hughe protest that transforms a local conflict into a problem of all Galiza.
-The peasants were led by Moncho Valcarce, the local priest and member of the Galician People's Union.
-The resistance of the locals against Fenosa and the Guardia Civil became a symbol of the Galician peasants struggle.
-In 1978 Fenosa the CCLL and the As Encrobas were finally defeated and the mine was built.
-The other main event of 1977 was the opposition to the Nuclear power plant of Xove.
+The local CCLL organized a large protest that transformed a local conflict into a problem for all Galicia.
+The peasants were led by Moncho Valcarce, the local priest and a member of the Galician People's Union.
+The resistance of the locals against Fenosa and the Guardia Civil became a symbol of the Galician peasants' struggle.
+In 1978 Fenosa, the CCLL, and the people of As Encrobas were finally defeated and the mine was built.
+The other main event of 1977 was the opposition to the nuclear power plant of Xove.
 That year a huge movement opposing the construction of the plant started.
 CCLL and ADEGA were the main organizers, although the Galician National-Popular Bloc also played a key role.
 On 10 April 1977 8,000 people marched from Viveiro to Xove against the plant.
-The struggle against the nuclear power plant continued until 1979 when, due to the popular pressure (including another anti-nuclear march with 20,000 participants), the electric company decided not to build the plant there.
+The struggle against the nuclear power plant continued until 1979 when, due to popular pressure (including another anti-nuclear march with 20,000 participants), the electric company decided not to build the plant there.

-In 1978 elections to the Cámaras Agrarias CCLL gained 545 representatives in Galicia.
-The same tear the CCLL launched a campaign against the Cuota Empresarial, the company contribution, an amount of money that the Galician farmers had to pay to the social security despite the small and familiar character of their farms.
+In 1978 elections to the Cámaras Agrarias The CCLL gained 545 representatives in Galicia.
+The same year the CCLL launched a campaign against the Cuota Empresarial, the company contribution, an amount of money that the Galician farmers had to pay to the social security despite the small and familiar character of their farms.
 This tax was considered abusive by the majority of the Galician farmers at the time.
 The CCLL supported not paying the tax, which led to a mass civil disobedience movement against the cuota.
 After 16 years of protests, in 1994, the Spanish government abolished the cuota.